jsokoloff23/embryo_bounce/README.md

 <p align="left">
     Hello!
 My name is Jonah and I'm a research assistant in the Parthasarathy lab in the Department of Physics at the University of Oregon.
 This game was created as part of an interview process at CZBiohub.
+    The project was to make a pong-style game with Python using hand motion controls from video captured via webcam.
+I decided to go with a zebrafish theme because both my lab and the lab at CZ work with zebrafish as a model organism!
   </p>

 ## Design